Can You Drive After Oral Sedation

 IV sedation, also known as “general anesthesia,” is a deeper form of sedation, and for IV sedation, you’ll also need to get a ride home after your dental appointment.

-To talk to us about oral sedation or to schedule your appointment, choose the sedation dental office near you and call or send an e-mail:
+To discuss oral sedation or to schedule your appointment, choose the sedation dental office near you and call or e-mail: